 Why Bitcoin is More Useful Than Gold

 Bitcoin is regularly compared with gold.
-‘Digital Gold’, ‘Store of Value’ and ‘Hard Money’ are three terms used by people comparing the two hard assets.
+‘Digital Gold’, ‘Store of Value’ and ‘Hard Money’ are three terms used by people comparing the two hard money assets.

 Gold has always been the hedge against government printing, and many will store more value in gold as government printing presses continues to go brrrrr.